 Before we explore solutions, let's identify where businesses commonly lose money:

 Many companies still use legacy landline providers that charge high per-minute international rates, especially for calls to Africa, South America, and parts of Asia.
+Understanding the difference between landline and mobile calling rates can help you make smarter decisions about which numbers to dial.

 Employees traveling abroad often rack up roaming fees, or juggle multiple SIM cards, which leads to inconsistent costs and complicated reimbursements.

 Even some cloud-based VoIP platforms lock businesses into high monthly fees or bundles with unused minutes, plus complex pricing based on location or call type.
+That's why understanding why paying as little as $0.02/min is such a great deal becomes crucial.

 Without clear reporting, companies lose visibility into who's calling what countries, how often, and at what cost—making it hard to optimize spending.